Sri Ramana Maharshi’s great-nephew expounds the teachings of India’s greatest guru

 ―Bhagavan Sri Ramana Maharshi

 I REMEMBER ONCE having lunch with a friend many years back who said, in a blasé, patronizing kind of way, “It really annoys me when people go to India to find themselves.
-Why can’t they just find themselves in their own front living room?”
+Why can’t they just find themselves in their own front lounge?”

-Ironically, there was something profound in her statement, and yet it was uttered by someone who was more interested in what we were going to have for dessert than ever finding herself—whether she even understood what that term actually meant or not—so the impact of her pronouncement was wasted, and needless to say, so was our friendship.
+Ironically, there was something profound in her statement and yet it was uttered by someone who was more interested in finding something for dessert than herself, so the impact of her pronouncement was wasted and, needless to say, so was our friendship.

 Despite being inexorably drawn to the holy mountain and the legacy of Sri Ramana Maharshi’s teachings, I felt the same on my second visit.
-And third, though by then I was starting to warm up to the atmosphere.
-On my fourth visit, a stay of nearly two months, I was completely in pieces on my final day, dreading the return to my so-called normal life back in the UK.
-I may not have found myself, but I had certainly found something that compelled me to want to stay.
+And third, though by then, I was starting to warm up to the atmosphere.
+On my fourth visit, a stay of nearly two months, I was completely in pieces on my final day, dreading the return to my so-called normal life back in England.
+I may not have found myself but I had certainly found something that compelled me to want to stay.
 Forever.